All Episodes

 And I think it's October 15th is the day.

-Does that ring a bill for folk?
+Does that ring a bell on October 15th?

-Not in April, where there's six months to forget it.
+Mitt Romney is going to be filing his tax return, not in April, where there's six months to forget it.

 That's exactly right.